covidgreen/covid-green-infra/docs/monitoring.md

 # Monitoring & Logging

 The application uses **CloudWatch** for monitoring and logging.
-The current setup includes alarming to the slcak channel **#covid-tracker-alarms** via SNS+Lambda.

 ## Monitoring

-The following alarms are in place right now:

-- 5xx errors > 25 for 1 datapoint within 1 minute
-- 4XX errors > 25 for 1 datapoint within 1 minute
-- p95 api latency > 500ms for 1 datapoint within 1 minute

-Alarms are enabled just for `production`.
+See the [monitoring repo](https://github.com/nearform/covid-tracker-monitoring) for additional alarms and monitoring.

 ## Logs

-Multiple log groups can be queried via `Logs Insights` slecting the proper log groups.
+Multiple log groups can be queried via `Logs Insights` selecting the proper log groups.

 * *Find all responses with specific status code*